-Each year, CHABLIS funds up to four pilot projects that advance the center’s mission of examine how demographic and economic factors influence individual healthy aging behaviors (HABs) and outcomes across the life course.
-You may learn more about the 2020-21 pilot projects below, or learn how to apply for pilot funding here.
+Each year, CHABLIS funds a select number of projects that advance the center’s mission of examining how demographic and economic factors influence individual healthy aging behaviors (HABs) and outcomes across the life course.
+You may learn more about the 2021–2022 and 2020–2021 pilot projects below, or learn how to apply for pilot funding here.

 Health Care Spending, Mortality and the Macroeconomic and Distributional Effects of Health Inequality at Older Ages